 Knox County is making it easier than ever to vote in upcoming elections.
 Early voting is increasingly popular, especially for people employed during regular business hours or families with young children.
 It is important to remember that early voting locations are different than Election Day locations.

-2018 will be a busy year for local, state, and federal elections.
+2018 is a busy year for local, state, and federal elections.
 Please visit the Knox County Election Schedule to see the election dates in full detail.

-The local general election will be on August 2, 2018.
-The State and Federal primary election will be on August 2, 2018 followed by the general election on November 6, 2018.
+The local general election is on August 2, 2018.
+The State and Federal primary election is on August 2, 2018 followed by the general election on November 6, 2018.
 Each election will have a period of early voting in the weeks before Election Day.

 Election Day Voting Locations